gnosischain/documentation/docs/specs/bridges/use/alternative-receiver.md

 **relayTokens Method (1)**

-* `_receiver (address)` - address of the alternate receiver, the account that will be sent native tokens on the xDai chain
+* `_receiver (address)` - address of the alternate receiver, the account that will be sent native tokens on the Gnosis Chain
 * `_amount (uint256)` - the amount of tokens (in Wei) to transfer; must be less or equal amount of tokens approved for the bridge operations
 * Click **Write**

 **relayTokens Method(14)**

 * `_sender (address)` - optional.
 Use when the Dai deposit is performed by another contract on behalf of a user account (e.g. by a DEX)
-* `_receiver (address)` - address of the alternate receiver, the account that will be sent native tokens on the xDai chain
+* `_receiver (address)` - address of the alternate receiver, the account that will be sent native tokens on the Gnosis Chain
 * `_amount (uint256)` - the amount of tokens (in Wei) to transfer; must be less or equal amount of tokens approved for the bridge operations
 * Click **Write**

 ![Here we send .5 Dai.
 We can send any amount up to the amount approved in step 4.](/img/bridges/4-etherscan.png)

 1. Submit the transaction in the MetaMask and wait until it is included in the chain.
-2. The xDai bridge will take some time to relay the deposit request to the xDai chain.
+2. The xDai bridge will take some time to relay the deposit request to the Gnosis Chain.
 Once complete, the balance of the `_receiver`account will increase with the corresponding amount of xDai.

 ### xDai to Dai